Maredsous Abbey

 The abbey was founded as a priory on 15 November 1872 by Beuron Abbey, with the financial support of the Desclée family, who donated some land and paid for the plans and construction of the buildings which were designed by Jean-Baptiste Bethune.

 In 1878, the priory was raised to the status of abbey by Pope Leo XIII and became a member of the Congregation of Beuron.
-The abbey was subsequently affiliated with the Congregation of the Annunciation within the Benedictine confederation, 1920.
-By a pontifical letter of Pope Pius XI dated 12 October 1926 the abbey church was awarded the title of minor basilica.
+The abbey was subsequently affiliated with the Congregation of the Annunciation within the Benedictine confederation, from 1920.
+By a pontifical letter of Pope Pius XI dated 12 October 1926, the abbey church was awarded the title of minor basilica.

-Though various cheeses are products of the abbey's own dairy, Maredsous Beer is no longer brewed there but in the Duvel Moortgat brewery om Flanders which has been authorised to make and supply it.
+Though various cheeses are products of the abbey's own dairy, Maredsous Beer is no longer brewed there but in the Duvel Moortgat brewery in Flanders, which has been authorised to make and supply it.

 History

 Maredsous Abbey was founded on 15 November 1872 by Beuron Abbey in Germany, the founder of many religious houses, at the instigation of Hildebrand de Hemptinne, a Belgian monk at Beuron and later abbot of Maredsous.

 The foundation was supported financially by the Desclée family, who paid for the design and construction.
 The Desclée brothers, printers of liturgical publications, were interested in the restoration of Christian art.
 Like Hemptinne, Jules Desclée had served in the Papal Zouaves.
 The brothers chose a picturesque site on an estate of Henri Desclée's in the Province of Namur, for the erection of a monastery in which to establish the monks of Beuron.

-The buildings are the masterwork of the architect Jean-Baptiste de Béthune (1831–1894), leader of the neo-gothic style in Belgium.
+The buildings are the masterwork of the architect Jean-Baptiste de Béthune (1831–1894), leader of the neo-Gothic style in Belgium.
 The overall plan is based on the 13th century Cistercian abbey of Villers at Villers-la-Ville in Walloon Brabant.
 Construction was finished in 1892.
 Along the aisles are arranged side chapels.As it is a monastic church, one will not be surprised by the importance of the choir where the stalls of the monks are arranged, and where, several times a day, they sing the Office.
 By a brief of October 12, 1926, Pope Pius XI erected it as a Basilica.

 The frescos however were undertaken by the art school of the mother-house at Beuron, much against the will of Béthune and Desclée, who dismissed the Beuron style as "Assyrian-Bavarian".

 The Abbey holds an annual traditional Christmas market, with a popular indoor skating rink.